 How to Reduce Risks of Complications

-At Beyond Exceptional Dentistry we take many steps to help reduce your complication risks.
+At Durham, Beyond Exceptional Dentistry means taking many steps to help reduce your complication risks.
 This includes ensuring optimal training for everyone involved in the procedure and obtaining the proper equipment for performing dental implant procedures.
 However, you also have a role to play, and there are many things you can do to reduce your risk, such as:

 - Select a skilled and experienced implant dentist